WWXY-LD

-WWXY-LD (channel 38) is a independent television station licensed to San Juan, Puerto Rico.
+WWXY-LD (channel 19) is an independent television station licensed to San Juan, Puerto Rico.
 The station is owned by Héctor Marcano Martinez.
-WWXY-LD's studios are located at the Metro Tower in Ave.
-Ponce de Leon in Santurce and its transmitter at Cerro la Marquesa in Aguas Buenas.
+WWXY-LD's studios are located at the Metro Tower on Av.
+Ponce de León in Santurce and its transmitter at Cerro la Marquesa in Aguas Buenas.

 History

 On September 25, 2017, Due to the passage of Hurricane Irma and Hurricane Maria in Puerto Rico, WIPR-TV (owned by Puerto Rico Public Broadcasting Corporation) simulcast programming on channel 38.1, The Retro Channel on 38.2 and WORO-DT (TeleOro Canal 13) operate on channel 38.3.

 On January 1, 2022, WWXY-LD ended its TuBox TV streaming service and became a news-intensive independent station, branded as Acción TV, which simulcast iHeartMedia's Acción Radio programming from its studios in Orlando, Florida.
 On September 1, 2022, WWXY-LD returns as a general entertainment independent station, rebranding itself as TVO.